Workers at Amazon NYC warehouse get go-ahead for union vote

 “We quickly bounced back” and kept gathering more signatures, organizer Christian Smalls said Thursday, a day after getting the green light from the NLRB.
 “That was the celebratory moment for us yesterday, the fact that we were able to achieve that even after facing the withdrawal.”

-Smalls — who was fired after organizing a March 2020 protest over coronavirus safeguards at the warehouse — said the would-be union submitted over 2,500 signatures in favor of a vote, comfortably clearing the NLRB threshold of 30% of workers the potential union would cover.
+Smalls — who was fired after organizing a March 2020 protest over coronavirus safeguards at the warehouse — said the would-be union submitted more than 2,500 signatures in favor of a vote, comfortably clearing the NLRB threshold of 30% of workers the potential union would cover.
 That’s 5,000 employees, in this case.

-Still, Seattle-based Amazon Inc. continued to question whether the union drive has enough backing.
+Still, Amazon continued to question whether the union drive has enough backing.

 “We’re skeptical that there are a sufficient number of legitimate signatures, and we’re seeking to understand how these signatures were verified,” spokesperson Kelly Nantel said.
 She argued that the turn of events in the fall showed that most workers at the Staten Island warehouse don’t want to unionize.